Midnight145/ColoringPixelsCustomImages/README.md

 Example:
 - `C:\Users\<YourUsername>\AppData\LocalLow\ToastieLabs\ColoringPixels\CustomBooks\Pokemon`.

-Drop your images into this folder, and use the following naming convention:
+Drop your images into this folder, and use the following naming convention (optional):
 `imagename_maxres_colorcount.png`
 For example, `girl_200_8.png` will be an image called girl with a maximum side length of 200 pixels and 8 colors.